Classic Bells > Soapy stuff > Masterbatching lye

 I never warm my lye solution for safety's sake.
 If I think my ingredients need to be warmer, I heat the fats rather than the lye solution.

-But doesn't the lye temperature need to be close to the fat temperature?
+Doesn't the lye temperature need to be close to the fat temperature?

 It is a myth that the lye solution and fat temperatures must be within a few degrees before a person starts to make the soap.
 This is totally not necessary from a chemistry point of view.